A nice walk in the park quickly turns into a nightmare when your dog bites a passerby.

-According to the law, any animal that causes bodily, material or moral harm can incur the liability of its owner or the person who has custody of it.
+According to Quebec law, any animal that causes bodily, material or moral harm can incur the liability of its owner or the person who has custody of it.

 “The owner of an animal is bound to make reparation for injury it has caused, whether the animal was under his custody or that of a third person, or had strayed or escaped.